Rothesay: Sport

 The most successful sporting club on the island is the Bute Shinty Club, which has competed at the highest level of the sport (the Marine Harvest Premier League).
 The Bute club was promoted to the Premier League in 2006 by winning the South Division One competition.
 It is also a multiple-time winner of the Balliemore Cup.

 The town has an amateur football club, Rothesay Brandane A.F.C. (nicknamed "The Danes".)
 It was founded in 1946.
 They played in the Scottish Amateur Football League starting in 1947, reached the semi-final of the Scottish Amateur Cup in 1948–49, and won the league in both the 1963–64 and 2000–01 seasons.
 In 2004, they transferred into the Caledonian Amateur Football League Division 2, and, having won promotion after the 2007–08 season, they currently play in Division 1.
 They also had a youth team for ages 15 and under, called the Rothesay Brandane Rovers.
 (In the 19th century, the town had a different football club called the Bute Rangers F.C., which competed for the Scottish Cup.)

 The Bute County Cricket Club plays in the Western District Cricket Union Championship.

-The island has three golf courses: the 18-hole Rothesay Golf Club is on the outskirts of the town; the 9-hole Bute Golf Course is near the sands of Stravannan Bay on the west coast of the island; and the rather unusual 13-hole Port Bannatyne Golf Club sits on the hills behind the town.
+The island has three golf courses: the 18-hole Rothesay Golf Club is on the outskirts of the town; the 9-hole Bute Golf Course is near the sands of Stravannan Bay on the west coast of the island; and the 13-hole Port Bannatyne Golf Club sits on the hills behind the town.
 There are also two putting greens on the town's seafront.

 The town hosts the High School of Glasgow rugby camp every summer.